csleemooo/BD_noise_robust_kernel_estimation/README.md

 Windows 11 / CUDA 11.8 / RTX3080

 ## Motion deblur
-To run motion deblur on AFHQ-dog datasets,
+To run motion deblur on AFHQ-dog or AFHQ-cat datasets
 ```
 python main_afhq_motion_blur.py --data_name afhq_dog
+python main_afhq_motion_blur.py --data_name afhq_cat
 ```
+The deblurring results on each dataset are uploded in ./results folder

 Code and datasets for further experiements will be uploaded soon.